lenndewolten/Dequeueable/lib/Dequeueable.AmazonSQS/README.md

 ```

 ## Singleton
 The application can run as distributed singleton.
 The Amazon SQS message group ID is used to processed the messages one by one, in a strict order relative to the message group.
+Therefore a fifo queue is required.
 Both the Job as the Listener services can run as singleton by defining this during registration:

 ```csharp